-Learning is made relevant to workplace development and your personal goals.
-Learning outcomes have been defined for the modules based on workplace needs as well as the future needs emerging from studies and surveys.
+Learning is made relevant to workplace development and the your personal goals.
+Learning outcomes have been defined for the modules on the basis of workplace needs as well as the future needs emerging from studies and surveys.

 In practice, credits are attained when you complete study units that are part of the module or engage in projects in which the corresponding competence area is develop (see picture 2).
 Credits can also be gained through recognition of prior learning or demonstrations.